neilharan/openafis/README.md

 Note: this library is focused on the matching problem.
 It does not currently extract minutiae from images.

-The goal is to accurately identify one minutiae-set from 50K candidate sets within one second using modest laptop equipment.
+The goal is to accurately identify one minutiae-set from 250K candidate sets within one second using modest laptop equipment.
+A secondary goal is to identify one minutiae-set from 1M candidate sets within one second, at a lower level of accuracy.

 ## Progress

-**Target is to be certification ready by mid-October 2020**.
+**Target is to be certification ready in October 2020**.

   | TASK | COMPLETE | NOTES |
   | ---- | -------- | ----- |